MicrosoftDocs/powerapps-docs/powerapps-docs/developer/common-data-service/scalable-customization-design/database-transactions.md

 Custom actions can create their own transactions.
 This is a key feature.
 A custom action can create a separate transaction outside of the platform step depending on whether it is configured to Enable Rollback.

 - Enable Rollback set
-    - If called through the SDK from a plug-in running within the transaction, and Enable Rollback is set, the custom action will act within the existing transaction.
+    - If called through a message request from a plug-in running within the transaction, and Enable Rollback is set, the custom action will act within the existing transaction.
     - The custom action will otherwise create a new transaction and run within that.
 - Enable Rollback not set
     - The custom action won’t act within a transaction.